openhab/openhab-docs/developers/ide/eclipse.md

 ### Running Add-ons

 Under `Infrastructure` you will find the project `org.openhab.demo.app`.
-This project contains the full configuration to run OpenHAB.
+This project contains the full configuration to run openHAB.
 The following files are of interest for the execution environment:

 ```text